uvarc/rc-website/content/userinfo/howtos/rivanna/docker-images-on-rivanna.md

 INFO:    Build complete: lolcow_from_docker_cache.sif
 ```

 Note that this requires `sudo` privilege.
-You can then transfer the image to Rivanna.
+You can then transfer the image to the HPC system.

 ## Definition file